The Laundry Station.

 Distribution and logistics.

 From April 2016, Samos Volunteers were the main provider of non-food items (NFIs, which includes clothes, shoes and hygiene items) to the refugees and asylum-seekers residing in the camp in Samos.
 This work was initiated to fill the gaps in basic needs of those detained on Samos, at a time when no other organisations were capable or willing to provide these services.
 We became a permanent and daily distributor of NFIs, while our initial purpose was only to cover the urgent needs of the people.

 At the beginning of 2017, Samos Volunteers decided that our role as the primary distributors of NFIs should dissolve and be passed on to those mandated to cover these needs (the Greek Government and other larger NGOs).
 This enabled us to focus and expand on our activities which will benefit the refugee community on Samos through psycho-social support; namely informal education and recreational activities - an area which was not covered by others.
 However, we do occasionally carry out mass distributions in the camp when there is a great need.
 For example, handing out winter clothing packs during cold and wet spells.

 Most refugees and migrants have been on the island of Samos for several months with no opportunities for formal work or study.
 To combat pervasive boredom and gaps in education, Samos Volunteers provides language classes, which we foresee as hugely important for their transition into Europe.
 We use a proportion of our monetary donations to equip and resource our teachers and students with textbooks, notebooks and stationery.

 Whilst the majority of classes are run in our hub, Alpha, we are also ensuring that refugees hosted in alternative accommodation have the opportunity to access our education programme.
-Currently, we are teaching English in 3 different shelters for vulnerable families (these include families with very young children, pregnant women, elderly persons, persons with disabilities), and 1 shelter for unaccompanied minors (these are persons under the age of 18, who have made the journey to Europe alone, usually teenage boys).
+From Monday to Friday, we provide English classes in a shelter for vulnerable families (these include families with very young children, pregnant women, elderly persons, persons with disabilities).